Raising Capital - India

 A rising demand for products and services due to higher disposable incomes and availability of better technology is spawning a new generation of start ups.
 Accessibility to capital is an important prerequisite to foster entrepreneurship.
 This article highlights the sources and availability of capital in India for budding entrepreneurs.

 Start ups usually go through multiple injections of capital until they become a 'mature corporate'.

-Beginning with personal savings or borrowings from family and friends and followed by funding from angel investors and multiple rounds of investments by venture capitalists to an IPO.
+Beginning with personal savings or borrowings from family and friends, companies that do well may transition to funding from angel investors and eventually perhaps to multiple rounds of investments by venture capitalists and then an IPO.